XMW-USER/PST3/README.md

 #

-A Web Landing page For Misc Activities compatible with PS3 browser.
+# PST3: A Web Landing Page Compatible with the PS3 Browser

 ## Overview

-PST3 is a web landing page designed for various activities, specifically optimized for use with the PlayStation 3 web browser.
-It provides a range of functionalities and resources accessible from PS3, easing a experience on this platform.
+PST3 is a specialized web landing page meticulously tailored for seamless compatibility with the PlayStation 3 web browser.
+It offers an array of features and resources directly accessible from the PS3 platform, easing the user experience and simplifying things without the need for a PC.

 ## Features